jpype-project/jpype/doc/userguide.rst

 Check for a key              ``key in jmap``
 =========================== ================================

-In addition methods that take a Java map can implicitly convert a Python dict or other class that implements collections.abc.Mapping assuming that all of the entries can be converted to Java.
+In addition, methods that take a Java map can implicitly convert a Python ``dict`` or a class that implements ``collections.abc.Mapping`` assuming that all of the map entries can be converted to Java.
 Otherwise a ``TypeError`` is raised.

 MapEntry